Train the Species Model

 Overview

-- Collect training images (underwater crab photos, IR-illuminated)
+- Collect underwater training images under IR illumination

 Data Collection Strategy